 Annual softball game and bowling event

 Spearheaded by our beloved Division Chief of Pediatric Nephrology, Dr. Steven Alexander, we hold a softball game every year during Intern Orientation where the Housestaff battle the Faculty.
 The competitive spirit is high, and trash talk is expected, but fun is guaranteed!
 If softball is not your strong suit, perhaps bowling is better for you!
+Dr. Alexander also hosts an annual bowling event that welcomes residents, faculty and family.

 The Department of Pediatrics hosts a holiday party every year, during which time all residents are excused from clinical duties and covered so that they may attend!
 Photo booths, great food, and even better company make this a favorite event of the year for many.